jlmd1992/CountriesAppFlutter/README.md

 - **Domain**: Contains business rules and use cases.
 In this layer, use cases interact with the repository interface, unaware of how the data is stored or manipulated.
 - **Infrastructure**: Contains the implementation of repositories, managing data access logic, such as loading the JSON file.

+State with Provider
+The project uses the Provider package for state management, replacing traditional StatefulWidget components.
+Provider is a dependency in Flutter that makes state management more efficient and scalable, and is easier to implement that bloc.